philfontaine/autolaunch/README.md

 ## Known Issues

 * VS Code will warn that "Property auto is not allowed".
 Waiting for this [issue](https://github.com/Microsoft/vscode/issues/20193).
+* Workspace folders: For tasks only: avoid `label` naming collisions between multiple folders, as VS Code simply loops through the folders and finds the first matching `label`.

 ## Links